JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

 nerxiv prompt --file-path paper.hdf5 --retriever-model all-mpnet-base-v2
 ```

-You can also adjust how many chunks to retrieve:
+You can also adjust how many top-k chunks to retrieve:

 ```bash
 nerxiv prompt --file-path paper.hdf5 --n-top-chunks 10